enkidevs/curriculum/mongodb/intro/intro/types-of-nosql.md

 ---
 ## Practice

-Chose the correct 4 types of NoSQL databases:
+Which are the 4 correct NoSQL databases:

 ???